-As you probably noticed over the last few days, the look of this blog has changed.
+As you probably noticed over the last few days, the look of Right the Writer has changed.
 I’m now spending $43 a year for a couple of premium upgrades (customized CSS and domain mapping).
 Domain mapping was something I started doing last year.
 Yes, I know the trick for not having to pay for that, but when people go to the rightthewriter.com domain, I want them to have a seamless and comfortable experience of staying there.
 I was okay with the theme not being as customizable as I wanted it until I discovered that I could jazz it up with some fonts from Typekit.
 I also didn’t like the size or formatting of some elements in the theme I recently switched to.
 I could have used inline CSS to take care of that, but it would have meant doing it for every post and even then I would have only been able to control the post itself and not anything else.

 Why spend the money when I can just install WordPress on my own hosting account somewhere else and have everything I need?
 That’s just it.
 I don’t.

-Sure, I’m limited in what I can do on this site because I can’t install any plugins and if I want to do more than a basic blog, I have to pay for the features I want.
+Sure, I’m limited in what I can do on a hosted WordPress.com blog because I can’t install any plugins and if I want to do more than a basic blog, I have to pay for the features I want.
 Things I don’t have to pay for, and what means a lot to me, are security and a very dynamic community.
 WordPress.com has a dedicated tag page where I can see what people are “categorizing” their content as.
 Freshly Pressed has the posts which have grabbed the attention of the WordPress editors.
 Then there is the Publicize feature, which allows me to post to my social networks with little fuss.
 I have yet to see a plugin that can quite match that functionality.
 There are one or two that come close, but they cost money.

 Security comes in three forms.
 First, I’m always running the latest version of WordPress.
 Second, WordPress.com has to be protected from spammers and hackers because if it wasn’t, Automattic, the company behind the software, would lose some major credibility and money, given the fact that they support such large clients as Time and CNN.
 Third, backups are automatic and don’t have to be thought about.